appuio/docs/services/api/10_container_building.rst

     sbt -ivy ~/.ivy2 -verbose -mem 1024 clean stage chgrp 0 target/universal/stage/bin/*
     chmod g+x target/universal/stage/bin/*
-    chmod +x entrypoint.sh

-This configuration will allow us to run **incremental builds** later on, which basically means that some parts of the previous build will be reused as described in this section.
+This configuration will allow us to run **incremental builds** on OpenShift, which basically means that the artifacts of the previous build will be reused.